jorgoose/portfolio-website-v2/src/content/work/everynetnet.md

 img: /assets/projects/everynetnetlogo.jpg
 img_alt: Iridescent ripples of a bright blue and pink liquid
 description: |
   EveryNetNet.com is a platform designed to provide a comprehensive database of net-net companies (companies trading below their net current asset value).
-The platform is designed to help investors access or filter data about net-net companies in a simple and intuitive manner, to allow them to make more informed investment decisions.
+The platform is designed to help investors and investment-related firms access or filter data about net-net companies in a simple and intuitive manner, to allow them to make more informed investment decisions.
 tags:
   - React
   - JavaScript